What’s in a cigarette?

 People may associate smoking with feeling less stressed and anxious, but this is only because it temporarily relieves the unpleasant symptoms of nicotine withdrawal.

-Smokers can also make connections with situations when they usually smoke, like having a cigarette whilst reading the newspaper, it can just be a habit.
+People who smoke can also make connections with situations when they usually smoke, like having a cigarette whilst reading the newspaper, it can just be a habit.
 This can reinforce the addiction to smoking.

 Find out more about how to stop smoking here.